 2. Shared Decision-Making.

-But if you are a strong individuality, a type of visionary, and a risk-taker, it might be extremely frustrating if your co-founder is more reserved than you.
+But if you are a strong individual, a type visionary, and a risk-taker, it might be extremely frustrating if your co-founder is more reserved than you.
 Or, the other way around: imagine that you are tired of developing your company.
-So, you want to exit, selling the company for a few million to a bigger player and enjoying early retirement.
+So, you want to exit, sell the company for a few million to a bigger player and enjoy early retirement.
 However, your co-founder disagrees and pushes you to stay on the project.
 And then, a few years later, the company flops.
 Imagine how frustrating that must be!

 You don’t have the pressure to consult your every move with your co-founders.
 It can take a huge chunk of every working day!
-I often hear from startup co-founders that they spend the whole lunch break, or the whole morning (if they live together) on brainstorming and talking about the company every single day.
+I often hear from startup co-founders that they spend the whole lunch break, or the whole morning (if they live together) brainstorming and talking about the company every single day.

 The day only has 24 hours, so what will eventually be a better business development strategy to reach your goals?
-Spending the only free time you have during the day on brainstorming with your co-founders?
-Or, spending the same time in the spa or on watching a movie, recharging, and reconnecting with your intuitive mind?
+Spending the only free time you have during the day brainstorming with your co-founders?
+Or, spending the same time in the spa or watching a movie, recharging, and reconnecting with your intuitive mind?
 And then, making better decisions on your own?
 In many instances, the second strategy would work better.